 - Choose Standard to hyphenate using the algorithm built into versions of QuarkXPress prior to 3.1.
-Documents created in versions of QuarkXPress prior to 3.1 default to Standard when they are opened in version 3.1 or later. - Choose Enhanced to hyphenate using the algorithm built into QuarkXPress version 3.1 and later. - Extended 2 uses the same algorithm as Enhanced but checks any built-in hyphenation dictionaries before resorting to the algorithm.
-Extended 2 uses the Dieckmann exception resources and algorithm for hyphenation.
-This option was first introduced in QuarkXPress 4.11 for German (Reformed) and has been expanded to other languages in more recent versions.
+Documents created in versions of QuarkXPress prior to 3.1 default to Standard when they are opened in version 3.1 or later. - The Enhanced and the Extended, 3.3 Compatible options are only available if any legacy project having any of these hyphenation methods applied for any language is opened in QuarkXPress 2015.
+This option is not available for new projects.

+• Extended 2 uses the Dieckmann exception resources and algorithm for hyphenation.
 If available for a language, it is the default method for projects created in QuarkXPress.